SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

-interconectivity inherently means a lack in autonomy
+interconectivity inherently means a decrease in autonomy